 NEW!
 Congo Vision Phase 4

-SNPC in partnership with PGS has started an extension of the project to add an additional 4 220 sq. km (nearly 50% more) of rejuvenated KPSDM data to the deep water covering open blocks Marine XIX and Marine XXX.
-This will be matched and merged with the existing Vision product to create more than 13 100 sq. km of contiguous, rejuvenated seismic data across the offshore Congo.
-The full reprocessed Congo Vision volume, delivered on a common grid, will be available in Q2 2023.
+SNPC in partnership with PGS has completed an extension of the project to add an additional 4 220 sq. km (nearly 50% more) of rejuvenated KPSDM data to the deep water covering open blocks Marine XIX and Marine XXX.
+This has been matched and merged with the existing Vision product to create 13000 sq. km of contiguous, rejuvenated seismic data across the offshore Congo.
+The full reprocessed Congo Vision volume, delivered on a common grid, is available now.

 for more information please contact email@example.com

 Congo Peu Profond – new acquisition

 This exciting new opportunity will allow SNPC to provide extensive coverage over the prospective and producing region on the Congo Shelf, to unlock plays and prospects not seen by the existing data.
 Partnering with PGS, the new data will enhance pre-salt imaging and improve our knowledge of the post-salt opportunities.

 In 2019, PGS and SNPC reprocessed a vast amount of seismic data over the shelfal area, which provides robust datasets that reduce the technical risks of Congo shelf exploration.
 The Congo Shelf presents presalt plays and rift structures in prolific shallow-water acreage, close to existing infrastructure.
 Mesozoic salt basins with associated fields and discoveries extend across this area to the present-day onshore.